-The entire system offsets roughly 66 percent of the location’s current energy costs, resulting in a savings of about $5 million over the projected lifetime of the system.
+At the time of installation, the entire system was expected to offset roughly 66 percent of the location’s energy costs, resulting in about $5 million savings over the projected lifetime of the system.

 To see real-time updates on the system's performance, visit the PV Dashboard.